Unified Model of Heated Plasma Expansion: Fluid Equations and Ansatz

-The electron density and temperature must retain explicit time dependent scalings with respect to $X(t)$ such that condition\eqref{TeNeScale} is obeyed.
+The electron density and temperature must retain explicit time dependent scalings with respect to $X(t)$ such that condition~\eqref{TeNeScale} is obeyed.
 We find incomplete self-similar solutions by including power-law dependence on $(\sfrac{X_0}{X})$ in the density, temperature and electric field through an Ansatz of the form,

 where $n_{e0} = Z n_{i0}$ is the characteristic electron density of the plasma, $\gamma = \frac{\dot{X}}{X_0}\big|_{t=0}$ is the characteristic rate of expansion, and $Z$ is the ion charge state.
-The velocities are normalized to the expansion speed of the length scale $X$, and the electron thermal energy is normalized to the characteristic kinetic energy of the ions.
-The electric field is normalized so that the work done by the electric field on the ions $\sim eEX$ is also in units of the ion kinetic energy.
-The parameter $m$ is subject to constraints emerging from the choice of physical solutions, such as mass or energy flux at a boundary in the self-similar expansion stage, which will be discussed and chosen a bit later.
-Consistency of these time evolutions for the quantities with the self-similarity constraint \req{scalesEvol} results in a range of possible closures for $T_e$ at this stage.
+The fluid velocities are normalized to the expansion speed of the length scale $X$.
+The electron thermal energy and work done by the electric field on the ions are written in units of the characteristic ion inertial energy, $m_i \dot{X}^2|_{t=0}$, associated with the expansion speed $\dot{X}|_{t=0}$.
+The parameter $m$ is subject to constraints emerging from the choice of physical solutions, such as mass or energy flux at a boundary during this stage, which will be discussed and chosen a bit later.
+Consistency of these time evolutions for the quantities with the self-similarity constraint Eq.~\eqref{scalesEvol} results in a range of possible closures for $T_e$ at this stage.